PriFi: Low-Latency Anonymity for Organizational Networks: Basic Protocol

-In each round, clients and \servers participate in a DC-net protocol~\citep{chaum1988dining}.
-All \servers compute one ciphertext and send it to the relay.
-Each \server ciphertext is an XOR of $n$ pseudorandom $\ell$-bit \emph{pads} generated using $\texttt{PRG}$ seeded with the shared secret $r_{ij}$ of each client.
-Likewise, each client computes an $\ell$-bit ciphertext, computed as the XOR of $m$ pads, and sends it to the relay.
-The client owning the slot creates a slightly different ciphertext: In addition to XORing the $m$ pads, the slot owner also XORs its $\ell$-bit upstream message $x$.
-In practice, $x$ is an IP packet without source address.
-If the slot owner has nothing to transmit, it sets $x=0^\ell$.
+After \setup, all nodes continuously run \anonymize.
+In each time slot, clients and \servers participate in a DC-net protocol.
+All \servers compute one $\ell$-bit pseudo-random message from the $\texttt{PRG}$s seeded with the shared secrets, and send it to the relay.
+All clients perform likewise, except for the client owning the time slot, who additionally includes its upstream message(s) $m_i$ in the computation.
+In practice, $m_i$ is one or more IP packet(s) without source address, up to a total length $\ell$.
+If the slot owner has nothing to transmit, it sets $m_i=0^\ell$.

-Once the relay receives the $m+n$ ciphertexts from all clients and \servers, it XORs them together to obtain $y$.
-If the protocol is executed correctly, $y$ should be equal to $x$, as all pads are included exactly twice.
-If $y$ is a full IP packet, the relay replaces the null source IP in the header by its own --- just like in a NAT --- and forwards it to its Internet destination.
+Once the relay receives the $n+m$ ciphertexts from all clients and \servers, it XORs them together to obtain $m_k$.
+If the protocol is executed correctly, $m_k$ is equal to $m_i$, as the values of $\texttt{PRG}(r_{ij}),i\in\{1\ldots,n\},j\in\{1\ldots,m\}$ cancel out.
+If $m_k$ is a full IP packet, the relay replaces the null source IP in the header by its own (just like in a NAT) and forwards it to its destination.
 If it is a partial packet, the relay buffers it and completes it during the next schedule.